How your newborn baby will be tested

 Baby's first eye test

-The midwife will look at the shape of your baby's eye for any sign of Down’s syndrome.
+The midwife will conduct an eye test and look at the shape of your baby's eye for any sign of Down’s syndrome.

 "Then we shine a light into the eye," says Kim.